What Are Transactional Leaders and Transformational Leaders? - HRDQ

 Ultimately, there is no one right leadership style for any given person.
 The best leaders have several styles up their sleeves that they can call upon depending on the circumstance.
 This can help leaders interact with others in the most effective way possible and benefit the organization as a whole.

 Do you have any questions or concerns about either of the leadership styles we discussed today?
-Is there something you're not quite fully grasping with one or the other?
+Is there something you're not quite fully grasping about one or the other?
 If so, drop us a comment, and we'll get back to you within a day or two!
-We always are sure to reply to all of our reader's comments and questions, and we'd love to assist you however possible!
+We always make sure to reply to all our readers' comments and questions, and we'd love to assist you however we can!

 Leave a comment